My research

 Programming

 In my free time, I contribute to the open-source mathematical software SageMath.
-This software is built on top of multiple already existing open-source computing software (such as NumPy, SciPi, matplotlib, etc).
+This software is built on top of multiple already existing open-source computing softwares (such as NumPy, SciPi, matplotlib, etc).

 Publications